 - The magazine is divided into departments and the feature well.
 Departments include:

-- Campus (and institute) News: a page of briefs on System, Knoxville, Martin, Chattanooga, Health Science Center, Institute of Agriculture and Institute for Public Service happenings
+- Campus (and institute) News: a page of briefs on System, Knoxville, Chattanooga, Southern, Martin, Health Science Center, Institute of Agriculture and Institute for Public Service happenings

 - President’s Message: A topical letter from the UT system president

 - In This Issue and Letters to the Editor: Description of the issue’s topic theme, and reader correspondence

 - Association News: News and stories from the UT Foundation.